|

 ScholarshipInstitute.org is reader-supported.
 When you buy through links on our site, we may earn a commission.
 Learn more.

-The American College Test, more commonly known as the ACT, can be a challenging and incredibly stressful test for many high school students.
-To do well on the ACT, you need to know a lot about different subjects and how to manage your time, use test-taking strategies, and deal with test anxiety.
-From lack of preparation to weakness in specific subject areas, there are numerous reasons why students struggle with the ACT.
+The American College Test, more commonly known as the ACT, can be a challenging and incredibly stressful test for many students in their senior year.
+But the right test prep can help students learn the skills they need to manage that stress.
+Through ACT tutoring, students learn about a lot of different subjects, how to manage their time, use test-taking strategies, and deal with test anxiety.

-One of the best resources that a student can turn to for standardized test prep assistance is a private online tutor.
-To make things easier for you, we’ve compiled a list of the 5 best online ACT tutoring services out there, along with extensive reviews of each one.
-We’re confident that one of these platforms will lead you to the best ACT tutors to help your child achieve their ACT goals.
+We’ve compiled a list of the 5 best online ACT prep courses out there, many with a score improvement guarantee, along with extensive reviews of each one.
+Explore our extensive pros, cons, and bottom-line breakdowns and see why Learner became our top pick for ACT tutoring services.
+Regardless of which company you choose, we’re confident that one of these platforms will lead you to the best ACT tutors to help your child achieve their goals.

 Top Pick